vikas-sumfactor/css-learning/README.md

     To display black, set all values to 00, like this: #000000.

     To display white, set all values to ff, like this: #ffffff.

+   # 3 Digit HEX Value

+    Sometimes you will see a 3-digit hex code in the CSS source.

+    The 3-digit hex code is a shorthand for some 6-digit hex codes.

+   The 3-digit hex code has the following form:

+   #rgb

+   Where r, g, and b represent the red, green, and blue components with values between 0 and f.

+   The 3-digit hex code can only be used when both the values (RR, GG, and BB) are the same for each component.
+So, if we have #ff00cc, it can be written like this: #f0c.